This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - If you do use salted butter, omit the salt from the recipe.

 - No rolling pin?
-No problem, use a wine bottle instead.
+That is no problem; use a wine bottle instead.

 - You can use gluten-free flour instead of all-purpose flour for a gluten-free pie crust.
-I find Bob's Red Mill gluten 1-to-1 baking flour is the best for baking.
+Bob's Red Mill gluten 1-to-1 baking flour is the best for baking.

 - Placing your pie in a super hot oven helps set the custard faster.
 Then lowering it makes sure the eggs don't curdle while baking.